Pyrdacor/Ambermoon/FileSpecs/Characters.md

 A value of 100 will ensure that the monster will never flee.
 Therefore all bosses have a value of 100.
 The lower the value the higher the propability that the monster will flee.

+Note that even with a morale lower than 100 the boss flag would avoid fleeing in any case.

 There are 3 values in addition to the morale that influence the flee chance.

 - RDE (relative damage efficiency)